Database Software 101

 What is a non-relational database?

 A non-relational database is modeled by means other than the tabular system used in the relational database.
 A major advantage of the non-relational database is that it can easily incorporate and store all kinds of Big Data, including unstructured and semi-structured data.
-Design is generally simpler and allows users to perform operations faster.
-As a community grows, non-relational databases can scale automatically.
-They are becoming increasingly popular for use with real-time web applications.
+However, a non-relational database just stores data without structured mechanisms to link data from different tables, and the design is generally less complex.
+This means you need to perform multiple queries and join data manually, which can pose challenges.

 What can online database software do?